Oprah Winfrey’s highly anticipated interview is set to restart discussion about Archie Harrison Mountbatten-Windsor’s royal status.

-At present Archie (or Master Archie, as he would most formally be known) is 7th in the line of succession after his grandfather (Prince Charles, The Prince of Wales), uncle (Prince William, The Duke of Cambridge), three older cousins (Prince George, Princess Charlotte, and Prince Louis of Cambridge), and his father (Prince Harry, The Duke of Sussex).
+At present Archie is 7th in the line of succession after his grandfather, uncle, three older cousins and his father.
 Since he is the son of the second son of the Prince of Wales, he is not entitled to any royal title or style.

 He is, however, entitled to be styled as the child of a Duke and use his father’s subsidiary title – Earl of Dumbarton – becoming Lord Archie, The Earl of Dumbarton.
-Interestingly, however, his parents have opted for him to not use subsidiary titles or alternate styles “at this time.”
-(It’s my opinion that the “at this time” wording is quite important, but we’ll get to that in a minute.)
+However, shortly after his birth, his parents opted for him to not use subsidiary titles or alternate styles “at this time.”

-In 1917 King George V issued Letters Patent declaring that the children of the sovereign, the children of any sons of the sovereign, and the eldest living son of the eldest living son of the Prince of Wales would be granted the style of HRH (His/Her Royal Highness).
+In 1917 King George V issued Letters Patent declaring that the children of the sovereign, the children of any sons of the sovereign, and the eldest living son of the eldest living son of the Prince of Wales would be granted the style of HRH.